K0kliko/Eve/README.md

 -Fact right click on Eve.bat - Shortcut and make properties change icon OK Browse... and put Icon.ico

--Launch Eve press a key to say that you are sure to put your PC to sleep and it will go to sleep
+-Launch Eve press a press y and enter to start the script press n to cancel the script

+-In case of error press Enter twice

 -Some line from the creator